 An immediate observation from the figures is the improved sum-rate performance of RSMA ($0 \leq t\leq 1$) compared to SDMA ($t=1$), {\sl i.e.}, conventional MU-MIMO precoding.
 The optimal value of $t$ that maximizes the sum-rate of RSMA varies with the parameters $n_{t}$, $K$, $P$, $\epsilon$ and the maximal points at values $t < 1$ prove that message splitting is required to maximize the sum-rate.
 A general trend observed in all figures is that as the total transmit power increases, the increase in the sum-rate of SDMA saturates as a result of the multi-user interference becoming more dominant than noise (the system enters the interference-limited regime).
 Under such operating conditions, the optimal strategy to maximize the sum-rate is to allocate a certain portion of the total transmit power to the common stream.
 The figures show that the optimal portion varies with the system parameters and the CSIT quality.
 One can also note here that RSMA achieves significant performance gain over SDMA even with random beamformers employed for the common streams.

-Another observation from Figures~\ref{fig:lowerbound1}--\ref{fig:lowerbound8} is that the obtained lower bound captures the behaviour of the ergodic sum-rate with the varying parameters successfully.
+Another observation from Fig.~\ref{fig:lowerbound1}-\ref{fig:lowerbound8} is that the obtained lower bound captures the behaviour of the ergodic sum-rate with the varying parameters successfully.
 The results indicate that the power allocation coefficient $t$ that maximizes the obtained lower bound is almost identical to the coefficient that maximizes the actual ergodic sum-rate.
 Consequently, one can expect that the proposed low-complexity power allocation algorithm in \eqref{eq:poweralloc} achieves a near-optimal performance.

 Next, we investigate the performance of 1-layer RSMA with the proposed power allocation algorithm and compare its performance with that of SDMA.
 We consider the ergodic sum-rate for Gaussian inputs.
 The performance of RSMA is studied by using power allocation coefficients obtained using two separate methods.
-For the first method, we perform an exhaustive search over the possible values of the power allocation coefficient $t$ to find the value that maximizes the ergodic sum-rate expression given in \eqref{eqn:sumrate}.
-For the exhaustive search procedure, we span the interval of $\left(0,1 \right]$ with a granularity of $0.001$.
+For the first method, we perform an exhaustive search over the power allocation coefficient $t$ to find the value that maximizes the ergodic sum-rate expression given in \eqref{eqn:sumrate}.
+For the exhaustive search procedure, we consider all values of $t$ in the interval $\left(0,1 \right]$ with a granularity of $0.001$.
 For the second method, we use the coefficient $t_{opt}$ given by the closed-form solution in \eqref{eq:poweralloc}.
-We analyze the performances for user speeds of $20$km/h and $30$km/h with $2.5$ms CSI feedback delay from the users and an operating frequency of $3.5$GHz.
+We analyse the performance with the user speed values of $20$km/h and $30$km/h, a CSI acquisition delay of $2.5$ms and an operating frequency of $3.5$GHz.
 For an enhanced performance for the common stream, we consider the leftmost eigenvector (the eigenvector corresponding to the maximum eigenvalue) of the CSIT matrix \mbox{$\mathbf{H}[m-1]=\left[\mathbf{h}_{1}[m-1],\mathbf{h}_{1}[m-1],\ldots,\mathbf{h}_{K}[m-1] \right] $} as the common precoder.
-Figures~\ref{fig:sumrate_4420}--\ref{fig:sumrate_83230} show the ergodic sum-rates achieved by SDMA and RSMA with the two power allocation methods for different values of $K$, $n_{t}$, and user speed.
+Fig.~\ref{fig:sumrate_4420}-\ref{fig:sumrate_83230} show the ergodic sum-rates achieved by SDMA and RSMA with the two power allocation methods for different values of $K$, $n_{t}$, and user speed.